Cadaques Spain Travel Guide

 These paths unveil the rugged beauty of the Costa Brava landscape.

 Locals possess a wealth of knowledge about their town.
-Do not hesitate to ask them for their favorite spots or recommendations for an authentic experience.
+Do not hesitate to ask them for their favorite sites or recommendations for a genuine experience.

 During shoulder or low season, you may find greater tranquility at popular attractions.
 This time often permits a more intimate encounter with the sites.